Registered General Nurse – Ashford

 If you think this is your ideal role and want to join us and contribute to providing high quality patient care and support to those at the end of their life, please apply now.

-Closing date: 27/12/2025
+Closing date: 20/02/2026

 Why Work for Us?

-Do you have management background in Retail?
+Do you have a background in palliative nursing care?

 Key duties include:

-- Undertaking role-specific projects
+- Undertaking evidence based projects and audit;

-- Making recommendations for the development of and changes to working practices and processes as required
+- Making recommendations for the development of and changes to working practices and processes as required.

 About us